The-INTJ/act-github-bio/README.md

 ----CONTRIBUTIONS----

+	wolfX
+Using Andriod and Java with Graddle, I and three friends developed 'Tinder for Stocks'.
+We integrated it with our own REST API using a Flask back-end, which polled other APIs to grab images for each stock and data about its current market position.

 	Tune
 Using swiftUI and python, a friend and I are developing a simple but powerful guitar tuner for iOS.